 CEO Frederic Telander comments:

-The information contained in this press release conforms to that which SolTech Energy Sweden AB (publ.) is required to make public according to the EU’s regulation 596/2014 concerning securities market abuse.
-Said information is furnished, via the above-cited contact person’s authorization, for publication on 2 July 2018, 07:00 CET.
+The information contained in this press release meets with the information SolTech Energy Sweden is required to make public according to 1.) law (1991:980) concerning trading with financial instruments, 2.) law (2007:528), concerning the financial instrument market, and/or 3.) the EU’s decree, no. 596/2014, concerning market abuse.
+Said contained information was provided by the above-cited contact person for publication on Jan 3, 2017 at 07:00 CEST.

 Investment in China